refolfer/icingaweb2-module-perfdatagraphs/README.md

 Documentation for this module is available at [doc](doc/).

+## Known Issues

+### Timeout or page performance degeration when rendering many charts

+When there are many performance data timeseries for a singe check command, and the selected time range is very long, fetching the data might timeout.

+Use `perfdatagraphs_config_metrics_exlude` and `perfdatagraphs_config_metrics_include`
+to reduce the amout of data being loaded.

 # Road to Version 1.0.0

 What our current idea for a version 1.0.0 of this module is: